tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-lifecycle-management/set-up-and-enable-lcm-on-jms/set-up-and-enable-lcm-on-jms.md

  * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
  * You are using an Oracle Linux image on your host machine or compute instance for this workshop.
- * Access to the cloud environment and resources configured in [Workshop 1](../../java-management/workshops/freetier/index.html?lab=set-up-oci-for-jms/set-up-oci-for-jms).
- * You have successfully completed setup of Install Management task in [Workshop 1](../../java-management/workshops/freetier/index.html?lab=understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent) and installed Management Agent on your OCI host or non-OCI host.
+ * You have successfully completed the installation of the Management Agent on your OCI or non-OCI hosts following steps in [Workshop 1: Manage Java Runtimes, Applications and Managed Instances Inventory with JMS](../../java-management/workshops/freetier/index.html?lab=understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent).

 ## Task 1: Configure an existing OCI or non-OCI host to enable LCM operations

-As mentioned in prerequisites, the Host should have setup and installed Management Agent successfully.
-Please complete the [Workshop 1](../../java-management/workshops/freetier/index.html?lab=understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent), if you have not finished Management Agent Installation yet.
-Otherwise, follow the steps below to verify and enable LCM operations.
+After you have installed the Management Agent, follow the steps below to verify and enable LCM operations.

 ### **Existing OCI Compute Instance host**
 If you are using an OCI compute instance and it already has the Management Agent installation using OCA and plugin deployed, then follow the steps to verify the OCA installation package version and update it, if an update is available, and enable Oracle Java Management plugin.